mikerudge/mikerudge.github.io/repeated-tasks.md

 ### What if the user doesn't complete the task?

-The next task that is created will always be created based on the due date and teh schedule.
-So for example, if they had a daily task, and missed a few days, Once they complete Mondays task, Tuesdays would be created, then Wednesday etc. However, if they have missed a whole bunch of days and want to start the schedule again from today, they can simply change the due date to today's date, and the schedule will start again.
+The next task that is created will always be created based on the due date and the schedule.
+So for example, if they had a daily task, and missed a few days, once they complete Mondays task, Tuesdays would be created, then Wednesday etc. However, if they have missed a whole bunch of days and want to start the schedule again from today, they can simply change the due date to today's date, and the schedule will start again.
 Easy!

 ### What if the task needs updating?